top of page

 ...and requires an avenue for community participation and input at each level. â€‹

 (1) The Farm Management & Food Production Team was formed in 2019 and consists of professional farmers, volunteers and interns all working side by side to collaboratively care for the farm.
 They are responsible for taking care of all things related to the soil and crops.
-Issues, such as, what to plant, how to address soil deficiencies, how to naturally manage pest problem, and who will repair broken equipment, are solved collaboratively.
-To join the Farm Management Team contact hannah@ckcfarming.org (PLEASE NOTE: we maintain a waitlist of volunteers and interns for Koiner Farm, but we are trying to start a second farm!)
+Issues such as what to plant, how to address soil deficiencies, how to naturally manage pest problems, and who will repair broken equipment, are solved collaboratively.
+To join the Farm Management Team contact cj@ckcfarming.org (PLEASE NOTE: we maintain a waitlist for volunteers and interns!)

 CHECK OUT OUR CALENDAR OF EVENTS